 3.8 The CA has a current position to support community led housing initiatives, including Community Lands Trusts.
-On 10 January 2022 the CA Housing and Communities Committee approved a community led housing policy, as shown in Appendix 4.
-The role proposed is without great cost for the CA in continuing to support community led housing opportunities so if the Board want to continue to support in this space some existing officer capability should be retained to do this in managing and supporting Eastern Community Homes who are the external supplier delivering that service (excluding East Cambridgeshire who have their own bespoke team).
-At present 13 community led groups outside of East Cambridgeshire are being supported.
+On 10th January 2022 the CA Housing Committee approved a community led housing policy, as shown in Appendix 4.
+The role proposed is without great cost for the CA in continuing to support schemes and some existing officer capability should be retained to support this.